VLDB2020/instructions/sponsor-message.md

-# VLDB2020: Message from Our Sponsors
+# VLDB2020: Messages from Our Sponsors

 ## Premium Diamond Sponsor